-4.2.6.2 Section Forensic Scientist Managers and Technical Leaders
+4.2.6.4 Forensic Scientist Managers

-- Support and promote the Quality System. - Participate in the selection and use of technical procedures within the Section, establish criteria for technical procedure validation, and review and update technical procedures. - Ensure that the Section-specific Quality System is reviewed annually. - Communicate the Quality System and related policies, practices, and procedures to all Section employees. - Ensure that current policies and procedures are followed in conformance with the requirements of the accrediting body. - Ensure compliance with the requirements of ISO/IEC 17025. - Ensure that corrective action is taken and documented to resolve deficiencies. - Ensure that Section personnel receive training and resources and are qualified for assigned work. - Ensure that products and services satisfy customer requirements. - Conduct quarterly meetings with senior level scientist(s) and make annual report to the Forensic Scientist Manager by December 1st of each year.
+- Support and promote the Quality System. - Participate in the selection and use of technical procedures within the Section, establish criteria for technical procedure validation, and review and update technical procedures. - Ensure that the Section-specific Quality System is reviewed annually. - Communicate the Quality System and related policies, practices, and procedures to all Section employees. - Ensure that current policies and procedures are followed in conformance with the requirements of the accrediting body. - Ensure compliance with the requirements of ISO/IEC 17025. - Ensure that corrective action is taken and documented to resolve deficiencies.

+- Ensure that Section personnel receive training and resources and are qualified for assigned work. - Ensure that products and services satisfy customer requirements.
 Include Technical Leaders report in annual management review.